peterjmartinson/peterjmartinson.github.io/_posts/2017-12-07-Testing-Mongo-App.md

 tags: [Node.js, MongoDB, MochaJS]
 ---

-Unit testing JavaScript apps is my Shangri La, and testing calls to MongoDB my Nemesis.
+Unit testing JavaScript apps is my obsession.
+Testing calls to MongoDB, however, is my Spassky, my Moriarty, my Nemesis.

-For other projects, I'd experimented with writing unit tests for functions that query MongoDB databases.
-Usually, it involved creating [Sinon.js](LINK) spies and stubs, and then cobbling together stringed methods.
-I never got it to quite work well, and always caught myself thinking that I may be testing my test here, not the function.

-I'm on the final project for MongoDB's course "M101JS - MongoDB for Node Developers", and figured out how to write a real unit test, without using Sinon.
-Here it is.
+Let's see if this sounds familiar.
+You start building a JavaScript app that uses a MongoDB, and you load up Mongoose, and you get all your routes calling the database, and it's all working just great.
+A few days later, you think, "I should probably write some unit tests for this, so it at least looks like I care."
+So, you get your Mocha and your Sinon fired up, and a month later you're still trying to figure out how to write your first test of a Mongoose `.findOne` call.

+OK, perhaps you have never had this experience, but I have.
+And, I just figured out how to do it right.

+### The Philosophy

+When you make a call to your database, you use a combination of JavaScript and whatever language is used by the database.
+If you're sane, you test your database queries in whatever shell your database gives you.
+Once your queries are tuned, then you hard-code them into your app.

 ## The Function